jonmartinsolaas/vaadin-flow-form-creator/README.md

 # Vaadin Flow form creator

+Before you read any further, also check out git@github.com:mstahv/autoform-demo.git

 This project will take a given Layout, Binder and Bean, and create Vaadin fields on the layout, according to some annotationson the bean.
 Using a FormLayout the @FieldWidth annotation has noeffect.